How serious are you about freelancing?

 But all good relationships need to start with reasonable expectations and mutual respect.
 Take tips from some of our most popular articles on the subject, as well as insights from a podcast featuring the editorial and marketing perspective:

-- Peer Advice for Freelancers: Lessons on Setting Client Expectations (and Avoiding Facepalms): Freelancers who are skittish about setting client expectations can unwittingly sabotage their own success.
+- Peer Advice for Freelancers: Lessons on Setting Client Expectations: Freelancers who are skittish about setting client expectations can unwittingly sabotage their own success.
 Glean advice from six professionals who share life-learned tips for avoiding hiccups with communication, revisions and expenses.

 - The Freelance Writer’s Guide to Working With a Top Ad Agency: Securing freelance work from a top agency can be a lucrative win and the source for longer-term work.
 Gregg Rosenzweig interviews J. Barbush, the Vice President/Creative Director at major media player RPA, for his advice at breaking into agency work — and staying in.